jacquetpi/scroogevm/README.md

 done
 ls "$output_folder"
 ```
-NB: input and output_folder variable may be adapted to run others traces
+NB: input represents one of the json file obtained from our archive.
+This parameter may be adapted
+NB: output_folder will be a directory used to store obtained results.
+Specified location is later needed for the notebook analysis.
+This parameter may be adapted.
+NB: debug mode is required to generate a dump file with the computed results

-To analyse the results, launch the notebook (a jupyter notebook is pre-installed in our requirements):
+Third, to analyse the results, launch the notebook (a jupyter notebook is pre-installed in our requirements):
 ```bash
 jupyter notebook
 ```